 - Coverage group is defined as cg_trans and will be sampled during run phase

 run_phase(), data from interface is captured into local class object, protocol check is performed when enabled, and coverage group is sampled when enabled

 - Data object class is broadcast to other verification components via the analysis port

 uvm_config_db #(bit) :: set (this, "*.agt0.monitor", "enable_check", 0); uvm_config_db #(bit) :: set (this, "*.agt0.monitor", "enable_coverage", 0);

-This class should be used as the base class for user-defined monitors.
-Doing so will :
+uvm_monitor class should be used as the base class for user-defined monitors so that it:

 - Allows you to distinguish monitors from other component types also using its inheritance